PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two3.md

 “No!” burst Jack, “Wait!”; his interest in the pip confirmed.

-Kim stopped but kept his grip on Tom, her jumper stretched as she turned to Jack: “I’ve got three.”
+Kim stopped but kept his grip on Tom, her jumper stretching as she turned to Jack: “I’ve got three.”

 “Oh!” exclaimed Jack, as if this changed everything, “Three! why didn’t you say so?”